 Azerbaijan was ruled by the Turk Seljuk dynasty from the end of the eleventh century.
 Over the period 1136-1225, the Atabek Eldegiz state held sway over Azerbaijan.
 This period was remarkable in the history of Azerbaijan’s arts, science and literature.
 It was a time of synergy of various religious and ethnic groups under leadership of Turkic dynasties.
 A medieval Armenian chronicler, Kirakos Gandzaketsi wrote about the leadership of one of the first Turkic Seljuk leaders, Melik Shah, who freed the Armenian priesthood from having to pay taxes: “He tamed the universe, not by violence, but through love and peace.”

 From the mid-thirteenth century, the Azerbaijani states fell under domination of the Mongol Hulagid dynasty (1258-1356).
 In the mid-fourteenth century, following an uprising by the local population to cast off the yoke of the invaders, the local Jalairid feudal lords took up the reins of power and, with the support of the Azerbaijani nobility, established the Jalairid state (1359-1410).
 The Turkic dynasties of Qara-Qoyunlu and Aq-Qoyunlu ruled over Azerbaijan in 1410-1468 and 1468-1501.
-In 1501, the Safavid state was founded by a Turkic tribe kyzylbashi, named after the ruling dynasty.
-The territory of the Safavid state stretched from the Amu Darya river to the Euphrates, and from Derbent to the shores of the Persian Gulf.
+In 1501, the Safavi state was founded by a Turkic tribe kyzylbashi, named after the ruling dynasty.
+The territory of the Safavi state stretched from the Amu Darya River to the Euphrates and from Derbent to the shores of the Persian Gulf.

 The first Russo-Persian war of 1804-1813, fought to establish dominance over the Azerbaijani khanates, resulted in the first division of Azerbaijani territories between Russia and Persia.
-The peace treaty of Gulistan, signed on 12 October 1813 by Russia and Persia, gave legal recognition to the annexation by Russia over the period 1800-1806 of the khanates of northern Azerbaijan, with the exception of Nakhichevan and Erivan.
-The second Russo-Persian war of 1826-1828 ended up with the signing of the Turkmanchai peace treaty on 10 February 1828, under terms of which Persia officially renounced its claims to northern Azerbaijan and finally recognized the Russia’s annexation, with the inclusion of the Nakhichevan and Erivan khanates.
+The peace treaty of Gulustan, which was signed on the 12 October 1813 by Russia and Persia, gave legal recognition to the annexation of the khanates of northern Azerbaijan, with the exception of Nakhchivan and Erivan, by Russia over the period of 1800-1806.
+The second Russo-Persian war of 1826-1828 ended up with the signing of the Turkmenachai peace treaty on 10 February 1828, under terms of which Persia officially renounced its claims to northern Azerbaijan and finally recognized Russia’s annexation, with the inclusion of the Nakhchivan and Erivan khanates.

-Under the Treaty of Turkmanchai and the peace treaty concluded in Edirne in 1829, the Armenians then inhabiting Persia and the Ottoman empire were resettled to Azerbaijan, primarily to the khanates of Nakhichevan, Erivan and Karabagh.
-A well-known Russian diplomat and poet Alexander Griboedov wrote: “For the most part, the Armenians were settled on the estates of Mohammedan landowners.
+Under the Treaty of Turkmenachai and the peace treaty concluded in Edirne in 1829, the Armenians then inhabiting Persia and the Ottoman Empire were resettled to Azerbaijan, primarily to the khanates of Nakhchivan, Erivan and Karabakh.
+A well-known Russian diplomat and poet Alexander Griboyedov wrote: “For the most part, the Armenians were settled on the estates of Mohammedan landowners.
 [T]hese new settlers are crowding out the Mohammedans.
 [W]e have also given careful thought to the council which must be given to the Mohammedans, so as to reconcile them to this aggravation, which will not be long in duration, and to dispel any apprehensions which they may have that the Armenians will take permanent possession of the lands where they have been initially settled.”
-Between 1828 and 1920, in pursuit of a policy designed to change the entire demographic make-up of Azerbaijan more than 2 million Muslims were forcibly expelled and an unknown number killed.
-Under a decree promulgated by Tsar Nicholas I on 21 March 1828, the Azerbaijani khanates of Nakhichevan and Erivan were dissolved and replaced by a new administrative entity known as the “Armenian oblast”, administered by Russian officials; in 1849, the Armenian oblast was renamed the province (“guberniya”) of Erivan.
+Between 1828 and 1920, in pursuit of a policy designed to change the entire demographic make-up of Azerbaijan, more than 2 million Muslims were forcibly expelled and an unknown number were killed.
+Under a decree promulgated by Tsar Nicholas I on 21 March 1828, the Azerbaijani khanates of Nakhchivan and Erivan were dissolved and replaced by a new administrative entity known as the “Armenian oblast”, administered by Russian officials; in 1849, the Armenian oblast was renamed the province (“guberniya”) of Erivan.

-The development of the Azerbaijani Democratic Republic was based on the doctrine of “Azerbaijanism”, which tailored to the principles of Modernism, Islamism and Turanism, symbolizing the Azerbaijani people’s aspiration for progress based on preservation of their adherence to Islamic civilization and Turkic culture and on their separate ethnic identity.
+The development of the Azerbaijan Democratic Republic was based on the doctrine of “Azerbaijanism”, which tailored to the principles of Modernism, Islamism and Turanism.
+This symbolized the Azerbaijani people’s aspiration for progress based on preservation of their adherence to Islamic civilization and Turkic culture and on their separate ethnic identity.

-In late 1919 and early 1920, however, the political situation of the Azerbaijani Democratic Republic - both at home and abroad - worsened considerably.
+In late 1919 and the early 1920s, however, the political situation of the Azerbaijan Democratic Republic - both at home and abroad - worsened considerably.
 The country found itself caught up in a ferocious tug-of-war between the countries of the Entente, Turkey, Russia and Persia, each pursuing its own geopolitical goals in this strategically important and oil-rich area.
-The political decision by the Bolshevist Government of the Russian Socialist Federative Republic (RSFSR) not to recognize the Azerbaijani Democratic Republic, the deployment of the Eleventh Red Army on the frontiers of the Azerbaijani Republic in Spring 1920, the aggression waged by Dashnak-ruled Armenia against Azerbaijan in Karabagh and Zangezur, the terrorist strikes by Armenian groups and the Bolsheviks against the peaceful Azerbaijani population inside Azerbaijan and the social and economic crisis gripping the country - all these factors combined to bring about the weakening of the Azerbaijani Democratic Republic and eventually led to the occupation of its capital by the Eleventh Army on 27-28 April 1920.
+The political decision to not recognize the Azerbaijan Democratic Republic, to deploy the Eleventh Red Army on the frontiers of the Azerbaijani Republic in spring 1920 and to wage aggression by Dashnak-ruled Armenia against Azerbaijan in Karabakh and Zangezur was held by the Bolshevik Government of the Russian Socialist Federative Republic (RSFSR) as factors that brought about the weakening of the Azerbaijan Democratic Republic.
+Combined with these decisions were also the terrorist strikes by Armenian groups and the Bolsheviks against the peaceful Azerbaijani population inside Azerbaijan, and the social and economic crisis that was gripping the country, which eventually lead to the occupation of its capital by the Eleventh Red Army on 27-28 April 1920.
 As stated in a telegram from the general staff of the Caucasian front to the Eleventh Red Army command, dated 1 May 1920, RSFSR troops had been instructed to take possession of the entire territory of Azerbaijan lying within the confines of the former Russian Empire, but without crossing the Persian border.

-The 70 years during which Azerbaijan was part of the Union of Soviet Socialist Republics (USSR) marked a new stage in the development of Azerbaijan’s statehood, however within communist ideology.
+The 70 years during which Azerbaijan was part of the Union of Soviet Socialist Republics (USSR) marked a new stage in the development of Azerbaijan’s statehood; however it remained within communist ideology.

-During the Soviet period, the territories of Zangezur, Gekcha, part of Nakhchivan and other districts were hived off from Azerbaijan and attached to neighbouring Armenia.
-As a result, the country’s area, which during the period of the Azerbaijani Democratic Republic in 1920 had been 114,000 square kilometres was reduced to 86,600 square kilometres.
+During the Soviet period, the territories of Zangezur, Goycha, part of Nakhchivan and other districts were cut off from Azerbaijan and attached to neighbouring Armenia.
+As a result, the country’s area, which previously occupied 114,000 square kilometres during the period of the Azerbaijan Democratic Republic in 1920, was reduced to 86,600 square kilometres.

-In addition, on 7 July 1923, on the initiative of the Moscow Bolshevist leaders, Nagorny Karabakh Autonomous Region, with a predominantly Armenian population, was established on a part of the territory of Greater Karabagh, the majority of which had been Azerbaijanis.
-That decision marked the first step in the political campaign to annex Nagorny Karabakh from Azerbaijan.
+In addition, on 7 July 1923, on the initiative of the Moscow Bolshevik leaders, Nagorno-Karabakh Autonomous Region, with a predominantly Armenian population, was established on a part of the territory of Greater Karabakh, the majority of which had been Azerbaijanis.
+That decision marked the first step in the political campaign to annex Nagorno-Karabakh from Azerbaijan.